9.50 PROTECTION, CURING, AND REPAIR

 n Eroded edges may be repaired by setting side forms and replacing eroded concrete with fresh mix.

 n Excessive edge slump may be corrected by setting side forms of proper height along slumped edge and refinishing to correct elevation.

-NOTE: When fresh concrete mix is added to plastic pavement for the purposes of replacing eroded mix or repairing excessive edge slump, the mix shall be vibrated to ensure proper consolidation.
+n When fresh concrete mix is added to plastic pavement for the purposes of replacing eroded mix or repairing excessive edge slump, vibrate the mix to ensure proper consolidation.

 2. After concrete has hardened: